inceptjs/incept.js/docs/layouts.md

 }
 ```

-> WARNING: This will affect all page components.
+> WARNING: This will affect all document components.
 Using layouts is much
 safer.

 ## React Layouts